haiderriazkhan/haiderriazkhan.com/about.md

  Apart from philosophy and political theory, I have an interest in Pashto and Urdu Poetry, existentialist literature, and genres of music embedded in socio-political struggles.

  P.S.
 My legal name is Haider Riaz.
-But I typically prefer Haider Riaz Khan.
+But I generally prefer Haider Riaz Khan as my full name.

 ---